twmr/gerrit.el/README.md

 TODO

+This code is tested using git-review=0.27 and gerrit=2.x.

 ## Installation

+Make sure that [git-review](https://opendev.org/opendev/git-review) is installed and that every cloned gerrit repo has a gerrit-specific pre-commit hook configured (`git review -s`).

-This package is NOT YET available on [MELPA](http://melpa.org/#/gerrit).
+This emacs package is NOT YET available on [MELPA](http://melpa.org/#/gerrit).

 Example `use-package` config